Wisdom Teeth Removal in Darwin

 Sedation Options

 Choose the level of comfort that suits you.
 We offer local anaesthetic and happy gas (nitrous oxide) so you can relax throughout the procedure.
+Oral sedation is also available on request.

 Fast Turnaround